HaxeFoundation/intellij-haxe/CONTRIBUTING.md

 The requirements for testing the plugin are the same as for building the plugin.
-You can run tests within IDEA from the gradle pane as well, with the output being identical to that from the command line.
+You can run tests within IDEA from the Gradle pane as well, with the output being identical to that from the command line.

 ## Build troubleshooting
-Once in a while you might experience that your build/run/debug/test task fails and the error reported seems to be related to gradle.
+Once in a while you might experience that your build/run/debug/test task fails and the error reported seems to be related to Gradle.
-This can sometimes happen when you have multiple gradle targets open at the same time.
+This can sometimes happen when you have multiple Gradle targets open at the same time.
 Check your debug and run panels and try to close any extra tabs that might be open.

 ![gradle panel](./doc/idea_gradle_action_tabs.png)